 Make Measurement a Habit

 There should be prospecting requirements that need to be met.
 How much time are they spending with prospects?
-How many appointments are actually being set?
+How many appointments are being set?
 Customer follow-up is another vital training ingredient when talking about measurement.
 How many orders are placed?
 How many opportunities for more outreach are uncovered?
-These KPIs need to addressed consistently if the sales environment is to be ideal.
+These KPIs need to be addressed consistently if the sales environment is to be ideal.
 It's not just the managers’ job to understand this information; it's the entire team's responsibility.

 Outside Sales Demands These Skills